 Seniors and Technology in Assisted Living

-While many people think that the silver-haired generation is computer illiterate, this is simply not true.
+While many people think that the baby boomers are computer illiterate, this is simply not true.
 Today’s seniors are now catching up with their young counterparts and are embracing the world of technology in assisted living.

-Belmont Village Senior Living discusses their technology program and the many benefits it offers to seniors with us.
+Learn more about our conversation with Belmont Village Senior Living about their technology program and the many benefits it offers to seniors.

 Technology in Assisted Living

-The number of older adults using the internet and related tech devices is increasing, with over half of seniors using the internet and owning cellphones according to a survey by Pew Research.
+The number of older adults using the internet and related tech devices is increasing, with four-in-ten seniors now using the internet and owning smartphones, more than double the share that did so in 2013, according to a survey by Pew Research.

 Many senior living communities have integrated technology programs into residents’ daily routines as today’s technology can keep seniors connected, mentally active and physically safe.
 It’s no wonder seniors have Facebook accounts to connect with their grandchildren, or use iPad apps to play Scrabble, Solitaire and other games to keep their minds engaged.